 If you need help selecting an activity, consider using Gonzaga University’s Service Learning website.
 It has information on agencies that cooperate with the Center for Community Action and Service Learning (CCASL).

-How to Certify your Public Service activity
+How to Report your Public Service activity

 Summary of the Public Service Requirement

-- serving at a public agency
+- Serving at a public agency;